nkonstantini/Robotics-to-perform-biomedical-experiments-capstone-project/README.md

 Marlin firmware
 - This contains the necessary instructions to reflash and modify the Marlin firmware on your Ender-3.
 There is an option to just download the firmware configuration we used if you do not wish to do this yourself.

+Python code
+- This contains the Python code for generating G-code tailored for use with an Ender-3 3D printer and a well plate.